NaveenNKD2001/Bounding-Box-Prediction-and-Object-Classification/README.md

 # Bounding-Box-Prediction-and-Object-Classification
-Predicted bounding boxes of objects present in the image and also classified the images using YOLOv8.
+Predicted bounding boxes of objects present in the image and also classified the images using 2 approaches CNN and YOLO.